SAP-archive/kyma-runtime-virtual-event/exercises/04/readme.md

 echo $TOKEN
 ```

-4. Now we have the proper Bearer token valid and authenticated, it has an expiration time and you can immediately call our serverlerss functions as showing below:
+4. Now we have the proper Bearer token valid and authenticated, it has an expiration time, and you can immediately call our serverless functions as showing below:

  ```
 curl -ik -X GET https://numbers-generator-service.$DOMAIN/ -H "Authorization: bearer $TOKEN" curl -ik -X GET https://number-generator-service.$DOMAIN/ -H "Authorization: bearer $TOKEN"
  ```

-And you get to the final of the exercise 4 achieving all the initial goals that we have proposed.
+And you get to the final of exercise 4, achieving all the initial goals that we have proposed.
-The ````curl```` command uses the Bearer token to call our exposed services and the results are the execution of the randon code that we previously created
+The ````curl```` command uses the Bearer token to call our exposed services, and the results are the execution of the random code that we previously created.

-For validate all the exercises using our webapp, use our Docker image provided with the proper adapations.
+To validate all the exercises using our web app, use our Docker image provided with the proper adaptations.

-With this process, you have successfully completed the exercise 4, congratulations!!
+With this process, you have completed the exercise 4.
+Congratulations!!